devsynth-arch/Ethical-Hacking-Tool-Installer/README.md

-#  Ethical Hacking Tool Installer for Arch Linux
+# devsyth-arch: Ethical Hacking Tool Installer for Arch Linux

 ## Description
 A powerful script to streamline the installation of ethical hacking tools on Arch Linux.
 Select your desired tools from the BlackArch repository with an interactive terminal checklist.